Sarus crane

-The sarus crane (Antigone antigone) is a large nonmigratory crane found in parts of the Indian subcontinent, Southeast Asia, and Australia.
+The sarus crane (Antigone antigone) is a large nonmigratory crane found in parts of the Indian subcontinent, Southeast Asia, and northern Australia.
 The tallest of the flying birds, standing at a height of up to 1.8 m, they are a conspicuous species of open wetlands in South Asia, seasonally flooded Dipterocarpus forests in Southeast Asia, and Eucalyptus-dominated woodlands and grasslands in Australia.

 The sarus crane is easily distinguished from other cranes in the region by its overall grey colour and the contrasting red head and upper neck.
 They forage on marshes and shallow wetlands for roots, tubers, insects, crustaceans, and small vertebrate prey.
 Like other cranes, they form long-lasting pair bonds and maintain territories within which they perform territorial and courtship displays that include loud trumpeting, leaps, and dance-like movements.
 In India, they are considered symbols of marital fidelity, believed to mate for life and pine the loss of their mates, even to the point of starving to death.

-The main breeding season is during the rainy season, when the pair builds an enormous nest "island,” a circular platform of reeds and grasses nearly two meters in diameter and high enough to stay above the shallow water surrounding it.
+The main breeding season is during the wet season, when the pair builds an enormous nest "island," a circular platform of reeds and grasses nearly two meters in diameter and high enough to stay above the shallow water surrounding it.
 Increased agricultural intensity is often thought to have led to declines in sarus crane numbers, but they also benefit from wetland crops and the construction of canals and reservoirs.
 The stronghold of the species is in India, where it is traditionally revered and lives in agricultural lands in close proximity to humans.
 Elsewhere, the species has been extirpated in many parts of its former range.

 Taxonomy

 In 1743 the English naturalist George Edwards included an illustration and a description of the sarus crane in the first volume of his A Natural History of Uncommon Birds.
 He used the English name "The Greater Indian Crane".
 Edwards based his hand-coloured etching on a live specimen that he had drawn at the London home of the Admiral Charles Wager.
-When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the sarus crane with the herons and cranes in the genus Ardea.
+When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the sarus crane (Grus major Indica in Latin) with the herons and cranes in the genus Ardea.
 Linnaeus included a brief description, coined the binomial name Ardea antigone and cited Edwards' work.
-The specific epithet is based on the Greek mythology.
+The specific epithet is based on Greek mythology.
 Antigone was the daughter of the Trojan king Laomedon.
 She was turned into a stork for comparing her own beauty with the goddess Hera.
 Linnaeus appears to have confused this myth with that of Gerana, queen of the pigmies, who considered herself more beautiful than Hera and was turned into a crane.
 The sarus crane was formerly placed in the genus Grus, but a molecular phylogenetic study published in 2010 found that the genus, as then defined, was polyphyletic.
 In the resulting rearrangement to create monophyletic genera, four species, including the sarus crane, were placed in the resurrected genus Antigone that had originally been erected by German naturalist Ludwig Reichenbach in 1853.